yeukfei02/video-edit/README.md

 # video-edit

-edit video into 10 minutes chunks
+edit video into 10 minutes chunks, and upload to youtube

 put video into `inputFile` folder, get video chunks in `outputFile` folder